Chem4Kids.comPeriodic Table

 Element 18: Argon

-Yes, it's true.
-After these many years, we have added elements 18-36 to our list of elements.
-You can learn about element origins, pronunciation, atomic structure, and locations.
+If you want to keep going, we have added elements 18-36.
+You can learn about element origins, pronunciation, atomic structure, and periodic table locations.
 This next set of elements is from the fourth period/row of the table.
 Be aware...
-The easy rules don't apply here.
+There are additional rules about electron orbitals because of the transition metals.
 We tried to make things as simple as possible.

 Element 19: Potassium